 6.2 Drinks

-- Beer: A light lager or a wheat beer can also work well with the dish.
+- Beer: light lager or wheat beer.

 7. Meal Prep and Storage Tips